-- Lumix cameras: Lumix cameras are the basic line of Panasonic cameras.
+Lumix cameras: Lumix cameras are the basic line of Panasonic cameras.
 Specific models vary from standard digital cameras to more complex DSLR systems.

-- Instant help: When perusing the Panasonic website, consumers are contacted by Panasonic to help answer questions or make purchase decisions.
+Instant help: When perusing the Panasonic website, consumers are contacted by Panasonic to help answer questions or make purchase decisions.

-- Lumix Tough cameras: The Lumix Tough camera is designed for users with active lifestyles.
+Lumix Tough cameras: The Lumix Tough camera is designed for users with active lifestyles.
 This camera is waterproof, shockproof, freezeproof and dustproof for use in extreme conditions.

-- 4K video and photo function: Some Lumix cameras, like the Panasonic Lumix G7, are capable of 4K resolution.
+4K video and photo function: Some Lumix cameras, like the Panasonic Lumix G7, are capable of 4K resolution.
 This allows for picture and video with extremely high definition image quality.
 The camera uses three 4K photo modes: 4K Burst, which captures photos continuously; 4K Burst Start/Stop, which records 4K video and allows the user to pause at any point and save an image; and 4K Pre-Burst, which initiates a video sequence before the 4K Burst photo sequence and gives the user even more images to view.

 Image app: The Panasonic Image app allows users to control various functions of the Lumix G7 with their smartphones or tablets.
 This app also lets users immediately upload their photos and videos to social media directly from their mobile device.

-Panasonic Cameras Company Profile
+Panasonic Cameras Company Information